Establishing the National Lung Cancer Screening Program

 Research

-• implementation research to apply new research to current practices in the NLCSP
+• applying new research to current practices in the program

-• research that focusses on novel technologies as they become available
+• focusing on new technologies as they become available

-• new clinical guidance as our understanding of the NLCSP in practice evolves.
+• updating clinical guidance as our understanding of the program in practice evolves.

-We will continue to consult with key stakeholders including:
+We will continue to consult with other stakeholders, such as:

 • Aboriginal and Torres Strait Islander health sector and peoples